XpressAI/x-template-handwritten_digit_recognition/README.md

 # Xircuits Handwritten Digit Classifier Template

 This template allows you to train a handwritten digit classifier, using the [Mnist Handwritten Digit Classification Dataset](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist/load_data).

-It consists of the components needed to build and train a model:
-- Download dataset from official website: 'mnist' or 'fashion_mnist'
+- Dataset preparation: this section handles the dataset used in this template through multiple components.

+  - `DownloadDataset` : download mnist dataset.
-- Visualize the training data (optional)
+  - `VisualizeData` : visualize the training data (optional)

-- Building model: specify loss and optimizer
-- Training model: specify epochs, batch size, and validation percentage for validation set
+- Model training: build and compile the model for training.
+  - `CreateModel` : building a simple convolutional model.
-- Evaluate model
+  - `TrainModel` : training the model with training dataset.
+  - `PlotTrainingMetrics` : evaluate training performance, by plotting the training loss and accuracy against the number of training epochs.
+  - `EvaluateModel` : determine the model loss and accuracy based on the testing dataset.
-- Save model: in keras or tensorflow format
+  - `SaveModel` : save model in keras or tensorflow format.
-- Convert TF model to onnx model to be used in other platforms
+  - `ConvertTFModelToOnnx` : convert TF model to onnx model to be used in other platforms.

 ## Prerequisites